slowjams/AWS/Demystifying AWS.md

 Image current user Paul doesn't have permission to create an EC2 instance but the senior developer still assign a CloudFormation template for him to execute.
 That's how "Service Role" comes into play when Paul is createing a stack he can specify a service role for CloudFormation to perform tasks.
 Below is the steps:

-1. Create a **service role** e.g  **CloudFormationServiceRole** that specify CloudFormation has permission to create EC2 instance.
+1. Creates a **service role** e.g **CloudFormationServiceRole** that specify CloudFormation has permission to create EC2 instance.
 Its trust entity is like:

 ```json
 {